-Containment [Brunei Islamic Religious Council (MUIB)] Decided not to allow Brunei citizens-local and abroad-and permanent residents to perform Umrah pilgrimage this year, following the announcement by the Kingdom of Saudi Arabia for overseas pilgrims starting November 1, 2020.
+Containment • [Brunei Islamic Religious Council (MUIB)] Decided not to allow Brunei citizens-local and abroad-and permanent residents to perform Umrah pilgrimage this year, following the announcement by the Kingdom of Saudi Arabia for overseas pilgrims starting November 1, 2020.
 Scaled down the Brunei December festival amid the COVID-19 pandemic.
 Set up technical committee over vaccination strategy; vaccine distribution will be done in phases and priority will be given to high-risk individuals.
 Delayed return of students to UK universities until at least January 31, in the wake of the new, more infectious COVID- 19 strain, but stopped short of banning flights from London. • Indicated aim to vaccinate at least 70 percent of its population against COVID-19 virus.
 Banned travelers from Malaysia from entering Brunei via land and sea checkpoints, for two weeks from January 13, 2021.
 However, commercial transport operators can still conduct cross-border delivery of essential goods and other imported food supplies.
 Detailed plan to vaccinate 70 percent of population by 2021 through three phases: Phase 1 in Q2 2021, prioritizing front-liners and high-risk individuals; Phase 2 in Q2 or Q3 2021 for moderate risk individuals and other key employees; and Phase 3 in Q3 or Q4 2021 for the public.
 Decided that the 37th National Day Celebrations will follow the standard operating procedures issued by the Ministry of Health.
-The duration of the Supreme Assembly will not exceed two hours, and will observe social distance of at least one meter. • Extended the temporary suspension of entry of foreign nationals from Malaysia through land and sea checkpoints until 10 February 10, 2021, and extended the postponement of returning students to the United Kingdom until February 28, 2021.
-Limited Lunar New Year celebrations in Brunei to only close family members and the traditional "Open House" event, which means opening the house to relatives.
+The duration of the Supreme Assembly will not exceed two hours, and will observe social distance of at least one meter. • Extended the temporary suspension of entry of foreign nationals from Malaysia through land and sea checkpoints until 10 February 10, 2021, and extended the postponement of returning students to the United Kingdom until February 28, 2021. • Limited Lunar New Year celebrations in Brunei to only close family members and the traditional "Open House" event, which means opening the house to relatives.

 Date Measure

-Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance
+Fabruary 0 Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance

 February 3 • • • •

 February 9 • • • •

+r obracity o

 February 25 • • • •

-February 27 • • Announced amendments to temporary

-, regulatory measures for finance compar as follows:

-Deferment on repayment of

-credit/financing facilities: effective from April 1, 2021 and upon applicat

-by affected customers, a finance

-company may continue to grant temporary deferment on existing

-monthly repayment based on applica

-hire purchase agreements, starting f the approval granted by finance

-companies and end no later than

-September 30, 2021. - Restructuring of credit/financing

-facility: from April 1-September 30,

-2021, a finance company may contin to offer affected individual customers

-the option to restructure an existing

-credit/financing facility.
-[AMBD] Announced amendments to

-temporary regulatory measures for ban

-as follows: - Deferment on repayment of credit

-facilities: effective from April 1, 202

-and upon application by affected customers, a bank may continue to

-grant temporary deferment on existin

-loan repayments, starting from the approval granted by the banks and e

-no later than September 30, 2021.

-Restructuring of unsecured perso credit facility: from April 1-September

-30, 2021, a bank may continue to off

-affected individual customers the op

-to restructure an existing Unsecured Personal Credit Facility.

-Conversion of credit card

-outstanding balance to term financing: from April 1-September 3

-2021, a bank may continue to offer

-affected individual customers the opt to convert their credit card outstandir

-balance to a fixed term loan.

-[AMBD] Announced amendments on temporary regulatory measures for Islan

-banks as follows:
+February 27 Announced amendments to temporary regulatory measures for finance compasion for a predit/financing facilities: effective from April 1, 2021 and upon applicably affected customers, a finance company may continue to grant temporary deferment on existing monthly repayment based on applich hire purchase agreements, starting the approval granted by finance companies and end no later than September 30, 2021.
+Restructuring of credit/financing facility: from April 1-September 30, 2021.
+Restructuring of credit/financing facility: from April 1-September 30, 2021, a finance company may continue to offer affected individual custome the option to restructure an existing credit/financing facility.
+[AMBD] Announced amendments to temporary regulatory measures for bar as follows: Deferment on repayment of credit facilities: effective from April 1, 202 and upon application by affected customers, a bank may continue to grant temporary deferment on exist loan repayments, starting from the approval granted by the banks and no later than September 30, 2021.
+Restructuring of unsecured personal Credit facility: from April 1-September 30, 2021, a bank may continue to or affected individual customers the option to restructure an existing from the approval granted by the banks and no later than September 30, 2021, a bank may continue to or affected individual customers the optio to restructure an existing Unsecure Personal Credit Facility.
+Conversion of credit card outstance balance to a fixed term loan.
+[AMBD] Announced amendments on temporary regulatory measures for list banks as follows: